Clearing Up Confusion on Fats

 Dietary fat plays a significant role in obesity because fats are calorie-dense, at 9 calories per gram, while carbs and protein have only 4 calories per gram, and alcohol has 7 calories per gram.
 It's easy to overeat fats because they lurk in so many foods we love: French fries, burgers, processed foods, cakes, cookies, chocolate, ice cream, thick steaks, and cheese.

-Choosing the right types of dietary fats to consume is one of the most important factors in reducing the risk of developing heart disease.
-But while choosing healthier fats is better for your heart, when it comes to your waistline, all fats have about the same number of calories.
-And cutting the total fat in your diet not only helps you shed pounds, it can also help you live longer and healthier.
+Choosing the right types of dietary fats to consume is one of the most important factors in helping to reduce the risk of developing heart disease.
+But while choosing healthier fats may be better for your heart, when it comes to your waistline, all fats have about the same number of calories.
+And cutting the total fat in your diet not only may help you shed pounds, it may also help you live longer and healthier.

 Basically, there are two groups of fats: saturated and unsaturated.
 Within each group are several more types of fats.